-- 1. Produce and be responsible for maintaining a reporting standard that is compatible with the Template2 and which is recognised as the standard for Public Reporting, or has the wide support of professional bodies, in the country/region. - 2.
-Agree to conduct international consultation with NROs represented on CRIRSCO before making amendments to its National or Regional reporting standard. - 3.
-Include credible, self-regulating, professional bodies that provide disciplinary systems and codes of ethics that govern the behaviour of Competent Persons (or equivalent terms) as defined in the Template. - 4.
-Commit to and engage in CRIRSCO activities.
+- Produce and be responsible for maintaining a reporting standard that is compatible with the Template and which is recognised as the standard for Public Reporting, or has the wide support of professional bodies, in the country/region. - Agree to conduct international consultation with NROs represented on CRIRSCO before making amendments to its National or Regional reporting standard. - 3.
+Include credible, self regulating, professional bodies that provide disciplinary systems and codes of ethics that govern the behaviour of Competent Persons or equivalents as defined in the Template. - 4.
+Commit to engaging in CRIRSCO activities.

 CRIRSCO alone has the right to admit new members and to remove members from the Committee.
-NRO Members pay an annual membership fee, at a level agreed by the Committee as part of its budget process.
-Members, which face financial difficulty,

-2 Compatibility with the CRIRSCO Template means having a reporting standard that is largely based on the Template with national variations as required by regulators, but with minimal variation from the Standard Definitions contained in the Template.
+Compatibility with the CRIRSCO Template means having a standard that is largely based on the Template with national variations as required by regulators, but with minimal variation on the core definitions contained in the Template.
 For purposes of government reporting, mapping to a previous Mineral Resource and Mineral Reserve classification is permitted, however "compatibility" is not achieved by linking a national reporting system to the Template by mapping alone.